openid/sharedsignals/openid-sharedsignals-framework.md

 # Acknowledgements

-The authors wish to thank all members of the OpenID Foundation Shared Signals and Events Working Group who contributed to the development of this specification.
+The authors wish to thank all members of the OpenID Foundation Shared Signals Working Group who contributed to the development of this specification.

 # Notices